Batman: Arkham Asylum: Sales

-Accolades
+Awards

 At the 2009 Spike Video Game Awards, Rocksteady Studios won Studio of the Year, while the game received nominations for Best Action Adventure Game, Best Graphics, Best Voice for Hamill and Sorkin, respectively, Best Xbox 360 Game, and Game of the Year.
-As part of the Academy of Interactive Arts & Sciences (AIAS) 2009 awards, it won Outstanding Achievement awards for "Character Performance" (Mark Hamill as the Joker), "Game Design", and "Adapted Story", and was nominated for "Game of the Year", "Adventure Game of the Year", and Outstanding Achievement awards for "Animation", "Original Music Composition", and "Game Direction".
+As part of the AIAS' 13th Annual Interactive Achievement Awards, Batman: Arkham Asylum won outstanding achievement in "Game Design", "Adapted Story", and "Character Performance" (Mark Hamill as the Joker); it also received nominations for "Game of the Year", "Adventure Game of the Year", and outstanding achievement in "Animation", "Original Music Composition", and "Game Direction".
 At the 6th British Academy Video Games Awards, it won the awards for Best Game and Gameplay, and received nominations for Action, Original Score, Story, Use of Audio, Artistic Achievement, and the publicly voted GAME Award of 2009.
 It won Best Game Design at the 10th Game Developers Choice Awards, and was nominated for Game of the Year and Best Writing.
 It was also nominated for Best Sound Editing: Computer Entertainment for the 2010 Golden Reel Awards.
 The National Academy of Video Game Trade Reviewers awarded the game in the categories Game of the Year, Character Design, Control Design, Costume Design, Game Design, Sound Editing in a Game Cinema, Supp Performance in a Drama (Mark Hamill), Use of Sound and Game Sequel Action.
 The Official Xbox Magazine 2009 Game of the Year Awards awarded the game in two categories: Licensed Game of the Year and Developer of the Year (Rocksteady Studios).
 At the 2010 Develop Awards the game won in two categories: Best Use of a Licence or IP and In-House Studio (Rocksteady Studios).
 The game also gained two nominations (Audio of the Year and Best Dialogue) at the Game Audio Network Guild Awards.
 According to Metacritic, on all platforms, Arkham Asylum was tied with God of War Collection and Forza Motorsport 3 as the fourth-highest-rated game of 2009.
 It was also the highest-rated Microsoft Windows game alongside Dragon Age: Origins and Street Fighter IV, the third-highest-rated Xbox 360 game alongside Forza Motorsport 3, and the fifth-highest-rated PlayStation 3 game alongside FIFA 10 and Killzone 2.
-At the Cody Awards the game won as Best Licensed Game and it was nominated in the categories Game of the Year, Best Graphics, Best Sound, Best Action-Adventure Game, Best Character (Batman).

-Several international video game websites and magazines labeled Arkham Asylum as their favourite Game of the Year and as their favourite Action/Adventure Game.
+Several international video game websites and magazines labeled Arkham Asylum as their favorite Game of the Year and as their favorite Action/Adventure Game.